 What Is Meant By The Test Curve of A Carp Rod?

-When you jump online to learn about any fishing rodOpens in a new tab., you may find some people referring to test curves.
+When you jump online to learn about any fishing rod, you may find some people referring to test curves.
 With carp rods, it is recommended that they have a test curve of 3 to 5 pounds.

 What does that mean?
 The test curve refers to the weight your rod needs to flex to a 90⁰ angle.